KONESH /kɒn(ə)ʃ/ (speak: Konesh): act, activism in Farsi

 Mahshad is a graphic and motion graphics designer based in Tehran.
 She works across different types of graphic design specialties, with an interest in layout and print design.

-Mahshad is the current layout and graphic designer of Konesh print journal (TRACE).
+Mahshad is the current layout and graphic designer of Konesh print journal.

 > Past Collaborators